bitcoin/bitcoin/README.md

 For an immediately usable, binary version of the Dash Core software, see https://www.dash.org/downloads/.

-Further information about Dash Core is available in the [doc folder](/doc).
+Further information about Dash Core is available in [./doc/](/doc).

 What is Dash?
 -------------